API Versioning

 : an identifier for this version of the API, for examplev2

-so that the child API can only be accessed via the base API
+for all child APIs so that they can only be accessed via the base API.

 In the following example, we configure a Base API: